wren-lang/wren/doc/site/looping.markdown

 ## Numeric ranges

 Lists are one common use for `for` loops, but sometimes you want to walk over a sequence of numbers, or loop a number of times.
-For that, you can use a *range* expression, like so:
+For that, you can create a [range object](values.html#ranges), like so:

     :::dart
     for (i in 1..100) {